bbauska/W3Cx-3of5/README.md

 **Cookies\' security drawback: **if a user has two tabs open to the same site, they will share the same cookies.
 Which is to say that if you are storing information about a given operation using cookies in one tab, that information will leak to the other side --- this can be confusing if the user is performing different tasks in each.

-**By using sessionStorage, the data you store will be scoped and therefore not leak across tabs!**
+<b>By using sessionStorage, the data you store will be scoped and therefore not leak across tabs!</b>

 <h3 is="6-2-7">6.2.7 Storing more than strings?
 Use JSON!</h3>